 Now let's see how you would order a custom-built desktop PC.
-Remember, the purpose of this is to help you understand the internal workings of a computer so that you'll be better equipped when you go to buy one.
-(If you were going to build it yourself, you would pretend that someone had acquired the PC components for you from a catalog company and that you're now sitting at a workbench or kitchen table about to begin assembling them.
-All you would need is a screwdriver, perhaps a small wrench, and a static-electric-ity-free work area.
-You would also need the manuals that come with some of the components.)
-Although prices of components are always subject to change, we have indicated general ranges of prices for basic equipment current as of early 2002 so that you can get a sense of the relative importance of the various parts. ("Loaded" components-the most powerful and sophisticated equipment-cost more than the prices given here.)
+Remember, the purpose of this is to help you understand the internal workings of a computer so that you'll be knowledgeable about using one and buying one.
+(If you were going to build it yourself, you would pretend that someone had acquired the PC components for you from a catalog company and that you're now sitting at a kitchen table about to begin assembling them.
+All you would need is a combination Phillips/flathead screwdriver, perhaps a small wrench, and a static-electricity-arresting strap for your wrist.
+[Static electricity can adversely affect some computer components.]
+You would also need the manuals that come with some of the components.]
+Although prices of components are always subject to change, we have indicated general ranges of prices for basic equipment current as of late 2003 so that you can get a sense of the relative importance of the various parts. ("Loaded" components-the most powerful and sophisticated equipment-cost more than the prices given here.)